DotBow/Blender-Launcher/docs/mkdocs/user_interface.md

       <figcaption>User Tab, Custom Page</figcaption>
     </figure>

 Custom page contains builds that placed under [`custom`](library_folder.md#custom) directory of [`library folder`](library_folder.md).
 It acts the same way as the Library tab build item.
-After adding new builds inside `custom` folder make sure to press `Reload` button on the top right corner of page to force Blender Launcher read it from disk and show in list.
+After adding new builds inside the `custom` folder make sure to press the `Reload` button in the top left corner to force Blender Launcher to read it from the disk and show in the list.